-UC Davis Health System’s Violence and Hate Incidents Policy 1616 provides that UC Davis Health System will not ignore, condone or tolerate disruptive, intimidating, threatening or violent behavior by any member of the University community or by any patient, family member or visitor.
+UC Davis Health’s Violence and Hate Incidents Policy 1616 (staff only) provides that UC Davis Health will not ignore, condone or tolerate disruptive, intimidating, threatening or violent behavior by any member of the University community or by any patient, family member or visitor.

-UC Davis Health System has a Workplace Violence Committee (WVC), which is a subcommittee of UC Davis Health System Safety committee.
-The WVC is charged with coordinating UC Davis Health System’s administrative (non-law enforcement) response to actual or potential violent, threatening and/or intimidating behavior by, or directed at, members of UC Davis Health System community.
+UC Davis Health has a Workplace Violence Committee (WVC), which is a subcommittee of UC Davis Health Safety committee.
+The WVC is charged with coordinating UC Davis Health’s administrative (non-law enforcement) response to actual or potential violent, threatening and/or intimidating behavior by, or directed at, members of UC Davis Health community.
 The WVC reviews and responds to on-line workplace violence reports and meets regularly to address responses to violent or potentially violent situations.

 What is “violence in the workplace?"

 Violence in the workplace can be both criminal and a violation of policy:

 - Death Threats